joel99/maskgit_edit/README.md

 <!-- 2.
 No promises, but if I have time I'll add the direct usage of the pretrained model with the guidance tokens subbed in for mask tokens. -->
 We do not compare combinations of self-guidance and context-guidance as context-guidance proves too strong a signal to apply directly, and there is no clear way to titrate its influence.
 It may have been useful for other types of user guidance, such as nearly realistic strokes anyway (e.g. photoshopped glasses)

-We sample 3 ImageNet classes and 1 samples per variant.
+We sample a few ImageNet classes, quickly seeing results are not as theorized.

 <style>
 table th:first-of-type {